isaacnmm/pestpolicy-hugo2XX/content/posts/xionlab-safer-drain-opener-review/index.md

 ##  Application Process

-Pour the contents of the bottle into the [clogged drain](https://pestpolicy.com/how-to-snake-a-drain/).
-Leave the [drain cleaner to work](https://pestpolicy.com/how-drain-cleaners-work/) for 15 -30 minutes.
+Pour the contents of the bottle into the [clogged drain](https://pestpolicy.com/how-to-snake-a-drain/).Leave the [drain cleaner to work](https://pestpolicy.com/how-drain-cleaners-work/)for 15 -30 minutes.
 The thick cleaner liquid will sink to the water's downside and hence wont float away from the drain clog.
 Finally, come back and flush the drain using hot water.

-Therefore, this will dissolve the contents of the [drain clog even in septic](https://pestpolicy.com/bio-clean-drain-septic-bacteria-2-review/) systems.
+Therefore, this will dissolve the contents of the [drain clog even in septic](https://pestpolicy.com/bio-clean-drain-septic-bacteria-2-review/)systems.
 Also, its non-flammable, odorless, biodegradable, and non-toxic.
 With its pH being 13, this cleaner is excellent even for tough clogs even compared to the acidic cleaners.

 ##  **Conclusion**